magurh/portfolio-tracker/README.md

 One can open Jupyter lab using `poetry run jupyter lab`.
 For simply activating the virtual environment, run: `poetry shell`.
 To add new dependencies, use: `poetry add <dependency>`.

+3. Add your data in the `data` folder and follow formatting instructions [TBD].
+Make sure that all tickers are available through `yfinance` package -- for instance, VUSA needs to be replaced by VUSA.AS.